 A brand is built around the brand promise, which is a statement made to customers that identifies what they can expect when they interact with the various components of a company.
 The components of the brand strategy are as follows:

-- Brand Identity – The graphic presentation of the brand, which includes logos, colors, themes, clothing, etc.
+- Identity – The graphic presentation of the brand, which includes logos, colors, themes, clothing, etc.

-- Brand Personality – The value-connecting emotion of the brand and the way it’s interpreted
+- Personality – The value-connecting emotion of the brand and the way it’s interpreted

-- Brand Messaging – The language and tone of the brand
+- Messaging – The language and tone of the brand

-- Brand Implementation – The best practices and standards to ensure a consistent brand presentation
+- Implementation – The best practices and standards to ensure a consistent brand presentation

 The goal of the brand strategy is to ensure the brand displays or facilitates: